 It even landed me my first paid Rails job.
 They asked for some Rails sample code on the interview and this blog was the only I had to show for.

 It's a trip down memory lane browsing through my past ramblings on this blog.
-It's kind of a diary in its own way and shows what I have been busy with over the last 11 years: most of it is Ruby on Rails, there was a busy BarCamp period, a looong silence (that's me being a dad now), a Bitcoin period and more recently it's all Lego stuff.
+It's kind of a diary in its own way and shows what I have been busy with over the last 11 years: most of it is Ruby on Rails, there was a busy BarCamp period, a long silence (that's me being a dad now), a Bitcoin period and more recently it's all Lego stuff.

 The Lego page was added to keep track of my kid's collection so the family knows what to buy.
 It was a prime candidate to learn CSS grid techniques and that is what this blog always has been about: a place to try and play with web stuff.

-The blog has seen different iterations, with looong periods of silence but it's still around!
+The blog has seen different iterations, with long periods of silence but it's still around!
 A nice achievement if you know the average lifetime of a webpage is around 100 days (data from ).

 In I moved the Rails app to a simpler static Jekyll website so I no longer had to maintain a full Rails application.
 The migration to Jekyll went smoothly but I never really took time to come up with a new design.
 For years it simply had some half-finished CSS mix that was kind off responsive.
 Fast forward to Tiago's CSS grid presentation: time to learn something new and finally finish the designing part of this website.
 I redid the design over the summer holidays and here it is a fully responsive version built using proper CSS grids.